NingNZ/Paper-Manage-System/README.md

 Our project is to design a paper manage system.

-This is first Viephan's connection test. wwwww
+connection test successfully, Let's start now!